Emad-ahmed/Emad-ahmed/README.md

 .Third Year Computer Science Student at Leading University.

-.Learning more about Python and Java.
+.Learning more about Python and Javascript.

-.Learning more about web app penetration testing and Unity.
+.Learning more about web app Application In Django.

 .Looking to participate on more CTFs.

-.Lives in Cairo, Egypt.
+.Lives in Sylhet, Bangladesh.